-If you are looking at starting a weightloss program post pregnancy, be sure that your body is ready.
-Most women will require a minimum of 12 to 16 weeks of exercises to strengthen their pelvic floor and abdominal muscles before being able to return to a normal exercise routine.
-It is very important that your pelvic floor and abdominal muscles have regained sufficient strength before you recommence sport, aerobics, running or heavy lifting.
+If you are looking at starting a weight loss program post-pregnancy, be sure that your body is ready.
+Most women will require a minimum of 12 to 16 weeks of exercise to strengthen their pelvic floor and abdominal muscles before being able to return to a normal exercise routine.
+It is very important that your pelvic floor and abdominal muscles have regained sufficient strength before you recommence sport, aerobics, running, or heavy lifting.
 Please speak to your doctor before commencing any exercise program.

-Women often incorrectly believe sport and other high-impact exercise will strengthen their pelvic floor muscles.
-But participating in sport, running or other high-impact activities during pregnancy and early after childbirth may actually reduce pelvic floor muscle strength and cause long-term bladder and bowel problems, including the risk of prolapse (a condition where the uterus is dislocated) which requires surgical repair.
+Women often incorrectly believe sport and other high-impact exercises will strengthen their pelvic floor muscles.
+But participating in sport, running, or other high-impact activities during pregnancy and early after childbirth may actually reduce pelvic floor muscle strength and cause long-term bladder and bowel problems, including the risk of prolapse (a condition where the uterus is dislocated) which requires surgical repair.

 You can start with

 - Stand with feet hip-width apart.

 - Cross your hands across and holding your shoulder.

 - Push your hips back and lower your buttocks down till your thighs are parallel to the floor.
 Don’t let your knees protrude ahead of your toes.
 Also make sure your knees are not pointing towards each other.

 - Exhale and push your hips up with your heel.

 Strengthen your hamstrings and glutes; stabilize your hips.

 - Lie down on your back with your knees bent, feet a little distance apart.